Heart of Midlothian F.C.: Colours and badge

 The original Hearts football strip was all white shirts and trousers with maroon trimmings, and a heart sewn onto the chest.
 For one season they played in red, white and blue stripes.
 These were the colours of a club called St. Andrew, who had taken their name and colours from the University of St Andrews, that Hearts had absorbed.
 Since then the predominant club colours have been maroon and white.
 The strip typically has a maroon top and a white collar, although the strip was predominantly white in the 2010–11 season.
 The shorts are normally white, although maroon was used in the 2008–09 season.
 The socks are normally maroon with some white detail.

-Hearts' current home kit is all maroon with a white collar.
+Hearts' current home kit is all maroon.

 The badge is a heart, based on the Heart of Midlothian mosaic on the Royal Mile.
-There is a tradition to spit on the mosaic when passing, harking back to the days when the city gaol stood there.
+There is a tradition to spit on the mosaic when passing, harking back to the days when the city jail stood there.

-For the 2014–2015 season the club chose to commemorate 100 years since McCrae's Battalion with not only a commemorative strip, of maroon shirt, white shorts and black socks, but with a commemorative badge as well.
+For the 2014–15 season the club chose to commemorate 100 years since McCrae's Battalion with not only a commemorative strip, of maroon shirt, white shorts and black socks, but with a commemorative badge as well.
 The club chose to have no sponsor on the home top as a mark of respect to those who had joined the regiment.

+Kit manufacturers and sponsors

 Stadium

 Hearts initially played at The Meadows, Powburn and Powderhall before moving to the Gorgie area in 1881.
-They moved to their current site, Tynecastle Park, in 1886.
-Tynecastle has hosted nine full Scotland international matches.
-Tynecastle was named after the Tynecastle Tollhouse, at the entrance to the grounds of Merchiston.
+In 1886, they moved to their current site, Tynecastle Park, named for the Tynecastle Tollhouse at the entrance to the grounds of Merchiston.
+The stadium has hosted nine full Scotland international matches.

-For most of the 20th Century, Tynecastle was a mostly terraced ground, with a seated main stand that was designed by Archibald Leitch and opened in 1919.
+For most of the 20th century, Tynecastle was a mostly terraced ground, with a seated main stand that was designed by Archibald Leitch and opened in 1919.
 The terraced sections were replaced by the Gorgie, Wheatfield and Roseburn Stands in the mid-1990s, making Tynecastle an all-seated stadium.
 In 2017, the main stand was demolished and replaced by a brand new stand which increased the ground's capacity to 20,099.
-While this work was undertaken, Hearts played some of their home league matches at Murrayfield Stadium.
+While this work was undertaken, Hearts played some of their home league matches at the nearby Murrayfield Stadium.